 To minimize the risk of degaussing the magnet, always place it on a nonmagnetic surface such as plastic or wood when it is not installed in the source.
-When handling it, make sure that it does not drop onto or otherwise strike any hard surface.
+When handling the magnet, make sure that it does not drop onto or otherwise strike any hard surface.

-Step 20: Remove the two $8-32 \times 1/4$ -in. screws that secure the water baffle to the pivot shaft and remove the water baffle.
+Step 17: Remove the two $8-32 \times 1/4$ -in. screws that secure the water baffle to the pivot shaft and remove the water baffle (see Figure 6-12).

-Figure 6-17.
+Figure 6-12.
 Removing the water baffle

-Step 21: Holding the remainder of the source as shown in Figure 6-18, remove the four $6-32 \times 3/8$ -in. screws that secure the pivot shaft to the base plate.
+Step 18: Holding the remainder of the source as shown in Figure 6-13, remove the four $6-32 \times 3/8$ -in. screws that secure the pivot shaft to the base plate.
 Then you can remove the bearing housing assembly (which contains the pivot shaft) from the source.